 The investigation is completed, and results are reported to the agency’s Law Enforcement Coordinator, who is assigned to the local Crime Stoppers Chapter.

 The Law Enforcement Coordinator determines if an award will be paid to the Tipster and recommends the amount of award (often contingent on the quality of the tip information towards the overall investigation) to the local Crime Stoppers Chapter’s civilian Board of Directors.
-The Board then makes the final decision and notifies the Provincial Office at Fredericton, N.B of the approval/denial.
+The Board then makes the final decision and notifies the Provincial Office of the approval/denial.

 Tipsters are asked to call back or Follow-up on their online/mobile tip 8 weeks after giving their initial information, whereby the tipster is advised whether the Local Crime Stoppers Board has recommended an award and is provided with instructions on how to retrieve their cash award.

 For Web and Mobile Tips: An alpha-numeric code will be issued to you when you submit your information.
 This code can be used to check on the status of a submitted tip or to answer follow-up questions about the information that you submitted.
 You will also be able to upload additional images or information using this code.
 To follow-up on an existing tip, you can log-in to our site using the alpha-numeric code and password that was assigned to you automatically after your initial submission of information.
 Ensure to record this information safely once displayed on your screen as it cannot be retrieved again.
 Due to the high volume of information that is received, Crime Stoppers and/or its law enforcement partners may be unable to reply to every submission.

 Also, please do not attempt to seek-out additional information about a crime on your own.
 Leave this to the law enforcement investigators and trained professionals.
 Your safety is our utmost priority.
 Your tip will be forwarded to the proper investigative agencies.

 Don’t expect quick results or fast award payout